-Dreamcatcher has been working holistically in communities locally in South Africa, yet building partnerships world wide, to remove barriers to economic -and skills empowerment and improved quality of life and we specifically focus on women, children and youth (yest not exclusively), offering them a chance to develop to their full potential.
-We measure our impact and proud of our achievements.
+Dreamcatcher has been working inclusively in communities locally in South Africa, yet building partnerships world wide, to remove barriers to economic -and skills empowerment and improved quality of life and we specifically focus on women, children and youth (yet not exclusively).
+Providing opportunities and addressing barriers to improve quality of life, our goal is to leave no one behind and a chance to develop to their full potential.
+We consistently measure and monitor our impact and proud of our achievements.
 Working closely as a committed group with the people in communities, we get things done.
 We don’t give up and we view challenges as opportunities to innovate!

 The name Dreamcatcher is a legally registered brand and trade mark.
 This name (“Droomvanger” – The Dreamcatcher) was bestowed on our founder by the dying patriarch of an impoverished community where she made a significant difference.
 Anthea still volunteers to this day.

 Our aim is to eliminate barriers and develop opportunities to offer a “leg up” to self-sustenance and dignity, as opposed to a “hand out” approach.
 We live and work in the communities among the people where we “walk the talking”.
 We are serious about accountability; do not work arms-length but rather in the communities, monitoring our progress each day.